 The doctor will analyze your baby’s diet and history of illness and other allergies.
 Most commonly, he will employ the following procedures:

 - Dietary modifications: The first thing a medical practitioner will ask you to do is to eliminate all suspected allergens from the diet of the baby.
 He will then ask you to reintroduce one allergen at a time in your baby’s diet.
-This helps identify the specific food item that is causing the allergy.
+Adopting an elimination diet can assist in pinpointing the particular food item responsible for the allergy.